shoutout-labs/document-sync/mcp-server/README.md

 - **`ask_project(query: string, projectName?: string)`**: Ask a question about the current project.
     - `query`: The question to ask.
     - `projectName`: (Optional) The name of the project.
 If provided, the server uses this name to find files.
 If not provided, it attempts to find `document-sync.json` in the current or parent directories.

+## Web Client

+The application also includes a **web-client** that can run on your own server.
+This provides a powerful web interface to manage and interact with your synced documents and projects.

+### Features

+- **View Synced Documents**: All documents and projects synced via the extension can be viewed in the web interface
+- **Project Management**: Manage your projects, knowledge bases, and documents through an intuitive web dashboard
+- **Team Collaboration**: Provide access to your dashboard for other teams (marketing, sales, etc.) so they have up-to-date documentation to retrieve information
+- **MCP Server Integration**: With the MCP server, you can get relevant application context directly in the chat interface
+- **Multi-Repository Support**: Ideal for managing multiple repositories for the same project (such as microservices), providing the same knowledge base across all repos

+### Advantages

+- **Team Access**: Share your documentation dashboard with non-technical team members who need access to up-to-date project information
+- **Context-Aware Chat**: The web client integrates with the MCP server to provide relevant application context during chat interactions
+- **Unified Knowledge Base**: Perfect for microservices architectures where you want a single knowledge base accessible across multiple repositories

+### Running the Web Client

+See the [web-client README](../web-client/README.md) for detailed setup instructions.
+The web client can be configured to use your Gemini API key via environment variable or entered directly in the interface.

+> **Important:** To see the same projects across the extension, MCP server, and web client, you must use the **same Gemini API key** in all three components.
+Each API key has its own set of File Search stores, so using different keys will show different projects.